phsa/diceroller/README.md

 - using ViewBinding to rid of findViewByIds;
 - replacement of original colors and
 - a customization for the button tha uses a rounded shape.
+- a launch icon.
+- an *activity_main.xml* for land configuration.